antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ```

-You can compare that with the old "pipeline" API where you don't have that flexibility because the pipeline execution is not decomposable but is a linear execution.
+Compare with the following old "pipeline" API code snippet that lacks flexibility because the pipeline execution is not decomposable but linear:

 **Old "pipeline" API:**